1. Main facts and figures

 - between June 2014 and December 2020, the percentage of honours recipients from ethnic minorities (not including White minorities) went up from 6.5% to 14.3%

 What the data measures

-The data measures the ethnicity of people who receive one of the following honours in the Queen's Birthday and New Year's Honours lists:
+The data measures the ethnicity of people who receive one of the following honours in the New Year and Queen's Birthday Honours Lists:

 - Higher Honours (including damehoods and knighthoods)

 - CBE (Commander of the Order of the British Empire)

 - OBE (Officer of the Order of the British Empire)